piccolib/cubos-backend-challenge/README.md

 - ASP.NET Core 8
 - Entity Framework Core
 - PostgreSQL
-- Refit (for external API consumption)
+- Refit (for consuming the Compliance API)
 - JWT Authentication
-- Swagger
+- Swagger (documentation)
-- xUnit and Moq for unit tests
+- xUnit and Moq (unit testing)
-- AutoMapper

 ---

-## 🧪 Running tests
+## 🧪 Running the tests

-To run all tests, use the following command in terminal:
+In the terminal, from the test project root, run:

 ```bash
 dotnet test
 ```

-> Or use **Test Explorer** in Visual Studio.
+> You can also run the tests directly via **Test Explorer** in Visual Studio.

 ---